The Role of Deductive and Inductive Reasoning in Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we introduced the De-In-Ductive (DID) method, a novel framework that dynamically integrates inductive and deductive reasoning to enhance the adaptability and reasoning capabilities of Large Language Models (LLMs).
+In this work, we introduced the De-In-Ductive (DID) method, a novel framework that dynamically integrates inductive and deductive reasoning to enhance the adaptability and reasoning capabilities of LLMs.
 By leveraging cognitive science principles, the DID framework allows LLMs to evolve their problem-solving strategies in response to task complexity, overcoming the rigidity of static prompt structures.
-Through extensive empirical validation on both standard benchmarks and our custom Holiday Puzzle dataset, we demonstrated significant improvements in accuracy and reasoning quality, achieved without excessive computational costs.
-However, while DID advances the field, challenges remain in making LLMs more intelligent, particularly in ensuring better generalization to unseen tasks, maintaining adaptability in complex multi-step reasoning, and further refining model biases.
-Future research must continue to address these issues, paving the way for more robust and cognitively aligned artificial intelligence systems.
+Through extensive empirical validation on both standard benchmarks and our custom Holiday Puzzle dataset, we demonstrated substantial improvements in accuracy and reasoning quality, achieved without excessive computational costs.
+The success of DID in improving LLM reasoning while maintaining computational efficiency suggests promising directions for future research in making language models more cognitively aligned and capable of sophisticated reasoning.